 As a business owner, event planner, and social media guru, Jenny Chang provides the insight and guidance people need to host successful events.
-Her experiential production company, ROCKNEVENTS, was founded with three intentions in mind: to disrupt the wedding and experiential industry, build an army of fabulous event planners, and change the world—one celebration at a time.
+Her experiential production company, ROCKDIMENSION, was founded to disrupt the wedding and experiential industry, build an army of fabulous event planners, and change the world—one celebration at a time.

 So, you're planning an event.
 Between choosing the venue, selecting speakers, creating an agenda, and designing an event marketing plan, your team has a lot to consider!
 One of the most important details, however, is how you plan to fund your event.

 Many organizations, especially non-profits and smaller organizations, need a little help with defraying costs.
 Leveraging event sponsors is a great financing option, no matter the size of your event.
 Keep reading to find my insight into how using sponsors and donors can add value to your event while also offsetting costs and improving your event's reputation.

 An event sponsor is an individual or organization that supports an event, usually through funds or resources, in exchange for something of value.
 For example, event organizers may offer perks such as discounted event tickets, speaking opportunities, access to attendee data, or increased brand exposure to draw in sponsors.
 They can even offer the opportunity for sponsors to name or create an awards category related to their brand if the event features an awards ceremony.

 Why Sponsors and Donors Matter to Your Event Strategy